perspectivefi/apwine-sdk/README.md

   network: 'kovan'
 })

-// Fetch all future vaults inspect them, and then withdraw from one
+// Fetch all future vaults, then inspect and withdraw from one

 if(sdk.ready){
   const vaults = await sdk.fetchAllFutureVaults()